Search

 Operators Registration

 Operators register with the EigenDAServiceManager via the registerOperatorToAVS() function, enabling them to participate in the data availability network.
-They are resposible for holding and serving blobs data, and earn rewards for their participation in the network.
+They are responsible for holding and serving blobs data, and earn rewards for their participation in the network.
 EigenDA operator registration

 Operators Stake Update